Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

 \subsection{Starspot jitter and exoplanet astrometry}

-In this section, we introduce a simple framework for characterizing the amplitude of astrometric jitter as a function of starspot size, alongside planet-induced reflex motion.
-These can be compared to determine whether astrometric jitter will bias estimates of exoplanet mass.
-Furthermore, we use this to bound regions of the parameter space where starspots can be mapped with Gaia DR4 and DR5 precision.
-From \cite{shao2009astrometric}, $\alpha$ is the amplitude of the astrometric reflex motion in microarcseconds of a star with mass $M_\star$ at a distance $D$ with a planet $M_p$ orbiting with semi-major axis $a$:
+Astrometric jitter is expected to be a limiting factor in measuring the masses of Earth analogs orbiting in the habitable zone (HZ).
+Here we introduce a simple framework for comparing astrometric jitter as a function of starspot size to planet-induced reflex motion, in order to determine when jitter dominates.
+Furthermore, we use the astrometric jitter scaling with spot size to bound regions of the parameter space where starspots can be mapped with Gaia DR4 and DR5 precision.

+From \cite{shao2009astrometric}, $\alpha$ is the amplitude of the astrometric reflex motion of a star with mass $M_\star$ at a distance $D$ with a planet $M_p$ orbiting with semi-major axis $a$: